Warner Oland: Becoming a star

-Oland played a werewolf, biting the protagonist, played by Henry Hull, in Werewolf of London (1935).
+Oland played a werewolf, biting the protagonist, played by Henry Hull.
+After portraying a Chinese ambassador in the 1935 film Shanghai, he abandoned character work and pursued his starring series as Charlie Chan exclusively.

-The Charlie Chan industry
+The Charlie Chan franchise

-The enormous worldwide box office success of his Charlie Chan film led to more, with Oland starring in 16 Chan films in total.
+In 1931, already familiar from his Oriental roles, he was cast as Charlie Chan in the international detective mystery film Charlie Chan Carries On.
+The enormous worldwide boxoffice success of his Charlie Chan film led to more, with Oland starring in 16 Chan films in total.
 The series, Jill Lepore later wrote, "kept Fox afloat" during the 1930s, while earning Oland $40,000 per movie.
 Oland took his role seriously, studying the Chinese language and calligraphy.
+The scripts almost always called for Oland to comment on the action by offering nuggets of Oriental wisdom: "Hasty deduction like ancient egg.
+Look good from outside."

-Final year and death
+Final years and death

 Despite his wealth and success, Oland suffered from alcoholism that severely affected his health and his 30-year marriage.
 In January 1938, he started filming Charlie Chan at the Ringside.
-However, a week into shooting, his erratic behavior culminated in his walking off the set, causing the film to be abandoned.
+However, a week into shooting, he began behaving erratically and eventually walked off the set, causing the film to be abandoned.
 After a spell in the hospital, he signed a new three-picture deal with Fox to continue playing Chan.

 During this period he was involved in a bitter divorce from his wife.
 He was forbidden, by court order, from traveling overseas or moving his assets abroad.
 Around this time, he was involved in a public incident when, having ordered his chauffeur to drive him to Mexico, he was observed during a rest stop sitting on the running board of his car throwing his shoes at onlookers.

-The divorce settlement, favoring his wife, was announced to the media on April 2, 1938.
-The same day he left the US by ship, turning up in southern Europe, then proceeding to his native Sweden, where he stayed with an architect friend.
-In Sweden, Oland contracted bronchial pneumonia, worsened by the apparent onset of emphysema from years of heavy cigarette smoking, and he died in a hospital in Stockholm, August 6, 1938, aged 58.
+The divorce settlement, favouring his wife, was announced to the media on April 2, 1938.
+The same day he left the United States by steamship, turning up in southern Europe, then proceeding to his native Sweden, where he stayed with an architect friend.
+In Sweden, Oland contracted bronchial pneumonia, worsened by the apparent onset of emphysema from years of heavy cigarette smoking, and he died in a hospital in Stockholm, on August 6, 1938, aged 58.

-Following cremation in Sweden, his ashes were brought back to the United States by his ex-wife, for interment in the Southborough Rural Cemetery in Southborough, Massachusetts, a suburb of Boston, where the Olands had previously resided in a historic farmhouse.
+Following cremation in Sweden, his ashes were brought back to the United States by his ex-wife, for interment in the Southborough Rural Cemetery in Southborough, Massachusetts, a suburb of Boston, where the Olands had previously resided in an historic farmhouse.

-Oland's last film, the unfinished Charlie Chan at the Ringside, was reworked, with Oland's scenes reshot with Peter Lorre, and was released as Mr. Moto's Gamble (1938).
+His last film, the unfinished Charlie Chan at the Ringside, was re-shot with Peter Lorre replacing Oland, and released as Mr. Moto's Gamble (1938).

-Oland is referenced anonymously in Paramahansa Yogananda's Autobiography of a Yogi, when they met on a train, a famous actor who was, at first, critical of Yogananda's eastern garb but the conversation soon evolved into an amicable philosophical discussion.
+In Autobiography of a Yogi, Paramahansa Yogananda describes his encounter with an unnamed famous actor, presumably Oland, while travelling by train.
+The actor was initially critical of Yogananda's Indian garb but their conversation soon evolved into an amicable philosophical discussion.